Holy Innocents' High School: Motto

 The school motto, 谦诚、和爱, conveys the Chinese traditional values of Sincerity and Compassion.

 Good Samaritans

 Holy Innocents' High School believes in nurturing its students as Good Samaritans in the community.
 In 2014, a group of students was reportedly lauded by members of the public removing debris from the middle of a busy road.
 The news story was carried on national broadsheet, The Straits Times.
 In 2012, a Secondary 4 girl shaved her waist-length hair and raised $1000 for cancer-stricken children.

 The school holds a Thanksgiving Mass to give thanks for the academic year towards the end of the year, as well as a Commencement Mass at the start of the academic year to seek for God's blessings over the school.

 Affiliations

-Holy Innocents' High School is affiliated Holy Innocents' Primary School and Catholic Junior College.
-Students from Holy Innocents' Primary School may gain access to the high school if they pass the PSLE, and select the high school as their first choice in the posting exercise.
-Students from the high school qualify for bonus points if they choose Catholic Junior College as their first choice in the admission exercise, subject to their eligibility for a JC education.
+Holy Innocents' High School is affiliated with Holy Innocents' Primary School and Catholic Junior College.

 Academic information

 O Level Express Course

 The Express Course is a nationwide four-year programme that leads up to the Singapore-Cambridge GCE Ordinary Level examination.